bigbeefus/heresy/README.md

 Resolved as per the AoD ruleset.

 ### Agility
 Agility is an attribute derived from initiative with certain modifiers.
 The Agility of a unit is derived from the highest initiative attribute of a model in the unit along with any relevant modifiers (such as status effects like Blind).
-To characterize the prowess of units beyond solely the Initiative attribute, additional modifiers to Agility are applied as described below (Non-walker vehicles and other "I -" are considered as base Initiative 1 for this purpose, unless otherwise noted):
+To characterize the prowess of units beyond solely the Initiative attribute, additional modifiers to Agility are applied as described below (Non-walker vehicles and other "I -" are considered as base Initiative 1 for this purpose, unless otherwise noted).
+Units may have an agility value below 0 and above 10.

 #### Unit Type: (+1)
 - Bikes & Jetbikes